zhencang/reverse-engineering-reference-manual/README.md

 <div align='center'>
 <img src="https://github.com/yellowbyte/reverse-engineering-reference-manual/blob/master/images/heading/magic.gif">
 <p align='center'><sub><strong>It's magic when you don't understand how it works.
 It's magical when all the little pieces click in your head and you finally understood it.
-Even though the goal of this repository is to serve as a reference manual, it is also my intention to help people that want to learn reverse engineering to gain a better overall picture of this field by understanding and connecting the different facets that make up reverse engineering</strong></sub></p>
+Even though the goal of this repository is to serve as a reference manual, it is also my intention to help people that want to learn reverse engineering to gain a better overall picture of this field by understanding and connecting the different little pieces that make up reverse engineering</strong></sub></p>
 </div>

 # .table-of-contents